muschellij2/process_head_ct/index.md

 improves performance of a method.
-Though we do not recommend this procedure generally, as it may reduce contrasts between areas of interest, such as hemorrhages in the brain, we would like to discuss methods.
+Though we do not recommend this procedure generally, as it may reduce contrasts between areas of interest, such as hemorrhages in the brain, we would like to discuss potnetial methods.

 Overall, the assumptions of this bias field are that it is multiplicative and is smoothly varying.
-One of the most popular inhomogeneity corrections are the N3 (CITE N3) an its updated improvement N4 (CITE N4) in ANTs, though other methods exist in FSL (CITE zhang) and other software (CITE, SPM, AFNI versions, and others).
+One of the most popular inhomogeneity corrections are the N3 (Sled, Zijdenbos, and Evans 1998) an its updated improvement N4 (Tustison et al. 2010) in ANTs, though other methods exist in FSL (Zhang, Brady, and Smith 2001) and other software (Ashburner and Friston 1998; Belaroussi et al. 2006).
 Given the assumption of the multiplicative nature of the field, N4 performs an expectation–maximization (EM) algorithm on the log-transformed image, assuming a noise-free system.
 As CT data in HU has negative values, the log transform is inappropriate.
 Pre-transforming or shifting the data values may be necessary to perform this algorithm, though these transforms may affect performance.
-Moreover, artifacts or objects that are not the subject (described below) may largely effect the estimation of the field and segmentation may be appropriate before running these corrections, such as brain extraction or extracting only subject-related data and not imaged hardware.
-The `ANTsR` package (CITE ANTsR) provides the `n4BiasFieldCorrection` function in `R`.
+Moreover, artifacts or objects (described below), such as the bed, may largely effect the estimation of the field and segmentation may be appropriate before running these corrections, such as brain extraction or extracting only subject-related data and not imaged hardware.
+The `ANTsR` package (<https://github.com/ANTsX/ANTsR>) provides the `n4BiasFieldCorrection` function in `R`; `ANTsPy` and NiPype (Gorgolewski et al. 2011) (<https://github.com/ANTsX/ANTsPy>) provides `n4_bias_field_correction` and `N4BiasFieldCorrection` in `Python`, respectively.

 ## Brain Extraction in CT